A Failure of $\Pi^1_{n+3}$-Reduction in the Presence of $\Sigma^1_{n+3}$-Separation: Closure under products

-Thus, at stage $\beta$, we are in case 1 as well, when considering $\forceP_2$ as an 1-allowable forcing over $W'$ relative to $E$.
+So at stage $\beta$, we are in case 1 as well, when working over $W[G^1][G^2_{\beta}]$ which proves the Claim in the first instance.

-If, at stage $\beta$, case 2 applies, when considering $\forceP_1 \times \forceP_2$ as a 1-allowable forcing with respect to $E$ over $W'$, then we argue first that case 1 is impossible when considering $\forceP_2$ as a $1$-allowable forcing over $W'$.
-Indeed, assume for a contradiction that case 1 must be applied, then, by assumption, $\forceP_2(\beta)$ will force that $x \in A_m(y)$.
-Yet, by Shoenfield absoluteness, $\forceP_2(\beta)$ would witness that we are in case 1 at stage $\beta$ when considering $\forceP_1 \times\forceP_2$ as 1-allowable with respect to $E$ over $W'$, which is a contradiction.
+If, at stage $\beta$ and working in the model $W[G_{\beta}^2]$ case 2 applies, when considering $ \forceP_2$ as a 1-allowable forcing with respect to $E$ and $F^2$ over $W$, then we argue first that case 1 is impossible when considering $\forceP_2$ as a $1$-allowable forcing over $W[G^1]$, where as $G^1$ is $\forceP^1$-generic as before.